Caring for Aging Parents

-Once you've answered all the big questions and decided where you want care to be provided and by whom, it's time to decide how you will pay for it.
-If you plan on buying private insurance, determine whether the parent has enough money.
+Once you've answered all the big questions and decided where you want the person to have care and by whom, it's time to decide how you will pay for it.
+If you plan to buy private insurance, determine whether the parent has enough money.

-Shop around for the cost of policies that fit your need, and then look at the parent's sources of income, such as Social Security, pensions, investments, retirement accounts, etc., to determine what kind of care they can afford.
+Shop around for the cost of policies that fit your needs, and then look at the parent's sources of income to determine the kind of care they can afford.
+Income sources include Social Security, veteran benefits, pensions, investments, and retirement accounts.

 As mentioned above, determining what kind of care you can afford involves understanding what things such as Medicare and Medicaid offer you.
 The government's long-term care resources can help you figure out exactly what an older adult is eligible to receive, as it's different for everyone.

-At some point, a parent will be unable to make the financial decisions necessary for long-term care or end-of-life issues.
+Sometimes, a parent cannot make the financial decisions necessary for long-term care or end-of-life issues.

-Just as a person should name a health care agent, it is critical that older adults name a financial agent who is given the authority to make financial decisions when the parent is unable to.
+Just as a person should name a health care agent, older adults must name a financial agent who has the authority to make financial decisions when the parent is unable to.

 Finally, part of good financial planning is keeping organized.
-All the organizations in the world won't do any good if no one can find important financial, legal, and medical documents or if the necessary parties don't know the passwords to access such information.
-Keep a list of where important items are located and include any necessary access information, such as passwords and keys, to help expedite financial and other issues.
+All the planning in the world won't do any good if no one can find important financial, legal, and medical documents.
+Keep a list of the locations of important items and documents and include any necessary access information, such as passwords and keys, to help prevent financial issues and disputes.

 Knowing when to talk to a loved one about lifestyle changes can be daunting for children of aging parents.
-Millions of adult children are often forced to care for a parent who once cared for them -- or even more challenging -- take care of an aging parent and their own children simultaneously.
+Millions of adult children are often forced to care for a parent who once cared for them.

-To help minimize challenges for children of aging parents, below are six legal steps you can take.
+To help lessen challenges for children of aging parents, below are six legal steps you can take.

 No one knows whether illness or disability will strike their families.
-Despite advances in healthcare technology, an aging parent may have to rely on family, friends, or healthcare providers to help with even the basic activities of daily life.
-Planning is simply taking the steps necessary to account for one's financial, health care, and living arrangements before it is too late.
+Despite advances in health care technology, an aging parent may have to rely on family, friends, or health care providers to help with the basic activities of daily life.
+Take the steps necessary to account for one's financial, health care, and living arrangements before it is too late.

 Planning also includes creating legally valid documents that express one's wishes in writing.
 This may include having an up-to-date will, creating a durable power of attorney for medical decisions, and creating a living trust to transfer property to selected beneficiaries.
-Encouraging a parent to create the necessary estate planning documents can save families a lot of stress and challenges later on.
-You can create a DIY living trust.
+Encouraging a parent to make the necessary estate planning documents can save families a lot of stress and challenges later on.

 Unless you or your family members are wealthy, purchasing long-term care insurance for your loved one may be a good idea.
-A solid long-term care policy can allow your parent or family members to continue the same lifestyle and ensure their assets end up in the proper hands.
+A solid long-term care policy can allow your parent or family members to continue the same lifestyle and ensure their assets are properly handled.

-There are two main types of advance directives, the living trust and health care power of attorney.
-Both documents allow someone to make medical decisions and appoint someone to look after their medical affairs.
-This is handy if they become too sick or disabled to make these decisions independently.
-Review with your parent who they might wish to make health care decisions if they cannot.
+There are two main types of advance directives, a living trust and a health care power of attorney.
+Both documents allow a person to make medical decisions on behalf of someone when they become too sick or disabled to make these decisions independently.
+Ask your parent or loved one who they want to make their health care decisions in case they become incapacitated.

 The health care agent is the person who will communicate the medical wishes and treatment needs to a doctor for someone unable to make decisions on their own due to age, illness, or disability.

-When someone becomes too ill or infirm to make decisions, issues can arise over who should make those decisions for them and what those decisions should be.
+When someone becomes too ill to make decisions, issues can arise over who should make those decisions for them and what those decisions should be.

 Disputes can lead to family arguments, bitter feelings, and lawsuits.
 Planning and making wishes known is often the best solution for an older adult parent.
 There are several legal forms available to help:

-- Advance health care directives specify desired health care decisions should someone become incapacitated.
-They mostly state desires for the benefit of doctors and family members and are not always legally binding).
+- Advance health care directives specify a person's desired health care decisions should they become incapacitated

-- A living will sets out instructions for doctors and family members to follow if someone becomes incapacitated.
-Download a DIY living will form.
+- A living will gives instructions for doctors and family members to follow if someone becomes incapacitated

-- A financial power of attorney grants someone the power to manage financial affairs.
+- A financial power of attorney grants someone the power to manage another person's financial affairs

 Can I Solve This on My Own or Do I Need an Attorney?